vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 What's more, since you already have environment object, you can obtain any environmental properties by calling `environment.getProperty("property.name")`.

 # Spring Actuator & Admin
 While this approach gives you basic build and version info, sometimes you may need a more powerful tool.
-[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) is a sub-project of Spring Boot, which adds some production grade monitoring and management tools exposed as REST and JMX endpoints.
+[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) is a sub-project of Spring Boot, which adds some production-grade monitoring and management tools exposed as REST and JMX endpoints.
 In fact, it can easily be configured to use build information provided by `BuildProperties` and provide them through one of its endpoints.

-[Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) is a community project, which provides a nice user interface on top of Spring Actuator endpoints, so the app is easier to manage thorugh a nice admin GUI.
+[Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) is a community project, which provides a nice user interface on top of Spring Actuator endpoints, so the app is more comfortable to manage through a nice admin GUI.

 # Conclusion
 Having access to version and build information at runtime can be quite useful.
-In Spring boot application, you can easily obtain the info by altering the Spring Boot MAven/Gradle plugin configuration to generate the `build.properties` file and then accessing it through `BuildProperties` object.
+In Spring boot application, you can easily obtain the info by altering the Spring Boot Maven/Gradle plugin configuration to generate the `build.properties` file and then accessing it through `BuildProperties` object.

-For simple scenarios it is easy and quick solution and should work for you, if you need something more powerful, look at Spring Actuator or Spring Admin, which can provide the build metadata functionality plus a lot extra on top.
+For simple scenarios, this is an easy and quick solution and should work for you, if you need something more powerful, look at Spring Actuator or Spring Admin, which can provide the build metadata functionality plus a lot extra on top.